jacob-ogre/vim-syncr/README.md

    repository root (e.g., .syncrconf), then using `<leader>sd` to perform a recursive sync.

-### Remote switching
+### Switching the remote target
-1. If you added <Leader>sw to your .vimrc, then `,sw` will spawn a dialog providing the "name" field of all .syncrconf* files in the repo root.
+1. If you added <Leader>sw to your .vimrc, then and if ',' is your <Leader>, `,sw` will spawn a dialog providing the "name" field of all .syncrconf* files in the repo root.
 2. Choose the number of the remote machine you want to which you want to sync and the change will be made.